NateHan/Travel-Recommendations/Chicago/README.md

 - <ins>Ramen-San</ins>: quality Ramen spot with a fun vibe
 - <ins>Quartino Restaurant</ins>: reasonably priced, unassuming Italian food with unexpectedly fantastic quality.
 - <ins>Ema</ins>: Creative and tasty mediterranean small-plates.
 They had a lunch hot-bar back in the day that was also fantastic, not sure if it is running post-COVID...
 - <ins>Miller's Pub</ins>: classic Chicago art-deco dinner spot in the heart of the loop that has been around forever.
 Has a large menu with traditional American pub fare, nothing fancy, but fun.

+#### River West/Fulton Market

+Hip/trendy and downtown adjacent neigborhood.
+Defiitely head over here to escape the "tourist central" vibe of downtown if you're pressed for time.

+- <ins>Ramen Takeya</ins> : Same owners as Ramen Wasabi.
+Wasabi is still the best, but this gives it a run for its money.
+Don't skip the pork bao's and the brussel sprouts
+- <ins>Green Street Smoked Meats</ins> : Best BBQ I've had outside of Texas.
+You order at a counter and the bar inside is a cool hangout spot.

 #### Not-downtown